Thommy Berggren: Personal life

+Berggren lives in Stockholm, Sweden, in Djurgården.
+Berggren had 3 children, a son and twin daughters, with cookbook author and restaurant reviewer Monika Ahlberg.
+He and Monika are now divorced.
 When questioned why he waited to have children, he stated that he "matured late", but that his family had come to mean more to him than he could have ever imagined.
 He said that he has never put his children to sleep at night without telling them that he loves them.

 He also has a great love for art, citing Vincent van Gogh as one of his favorite artists.
 He stated that he has spent more time in the company of painters than actors.